-Everybody needs a snow holiday, if only once in a lifetime.
-Last year I spent a few days in Switzerland – in Zurich and in the Swiss Alps in Davos and Klosters to be exact, and it was magical.
-I hope this post (updated 1 January 2018) tempts you to pack your parka and go – the powder this season is just perfect!
-Ski season runs to late March and early April in some places, and there are amazing deals available.
-There’s tons to do, from winter torch treks, ski safaris, to sunrise skiing, LVS training, snow shoe adventures and more, plus there are exciting events coming up such as the Junior Ski championships end January.
+Winter is creeping up on Europe and in most Northern Hemisphere countries that means powder season is approaching.
+Everybody needs snow time and Switzerland is one of the frontrunners for this type of vacation.
+On my visit, I started in Zurich and ended in the Swiss Alps – Davos and Klosters to be exact – and it was magical.
+I hope this post tempts you to pack your parka and go – the powder this season is just perfect!
+Ski season runs to late March (early April in some places) and aside from swishing down the slopes, there’s tons to do, from winter torch treks, ski safaris, fatbike rides, igloo building for kids, snow shoe adventures and more, plus there are exciting events coming up such as the annual Junior Ski championships in Klosters at the end of January.

-My first time in the land of cheese and chocolate was in the winter of 1979 to compete in a ballet competition in Lausanne.
-In March, early spring, the weather varies between crisp sunny days and damp chilly ones.
-We left Cape Town in 30 degree heat and flew directly into Zurich, landing in minus 12 temps.
+My first time in the land of cheese and chocolate was in the winter of 1979 to compete in a ballet competition, the Prix de Lausanne in the city of the same name.
+In early spring, the weather shifts between crisp and sunny days to damp and chilly, each with its own appeal.
+We left Cape Town in 30 degree heat and flew directly into Zurich, landing at night in minus 12 temps.
 When I drew back the curtains the following morning the city was dusted in snow and it was oh-so-beautiful.

 We eased out of the city and headed for Davos via train – the best was yet to come.